hashicorp/vault/enos/README.md

 by the `backend` variant (`raft` or `consul`).
 Next, it upgrades the Vault binary that is determined by the `builder` variant.
 After the upgrade, it verifies that cluster is at the desired version, along with additional verifications.

+## Autopilot
+The [`autopilot` scenario](./enos-scenario-autopilot.hcl) creates a Vault cluster using the version specified in `vault_upgrade_initial_release`.
+Next, it creates additional nodes with the candiate version of Vault as determined by the `builder` variant.
+The module uses AWS auto-join to handle discovery and unseals with auto-unseal or Shamir depending on the `seal` variant.
+After the new nodes have joined and been unsealed, it waits for Autopilot to upgrade the new nodes and demote the old nodes.

 # Variants
 Both scenarios support a matrix of variants.
 In order to achieve broad coverage while